klebgenomics/Kaptive/docs/source/Installation.rst

 Dependencies
 =============

-Kaptive requires the following software and libraries to be installed and available in your path:
+Kaptive requires the following software and libraries, if installing from source they will need to be installed and available in your path:

 * `Python <https://python.org/>`_ >=3.9
 * `Biopython <https://biopython.org/>`_ >=1.83